leonvandenbeukel/Wi-Fi-Audio-Control/Server/README.md

 #define PW "your-ssid-password"
 ```

-Add the file "SigmaStudioFW.h" from your "C:\Program Files\Analog Devices\SigmaStudio 4.x" folder here also (overwrite the existing one with your latest version).
+Add the file "SigmaStudioFW.h" from your "C:\Program Files\Analog Devices\SigmaStudio 4.x" folder here also.